Pandahisham/Behaviors.js/README.md

         <a href="/page/2" include-on-proximity>Next Page</a>
     </div>

+Infinite scroller.
+Inlines target of a link when you scroll close to it.

 ##mark-if

 Library for conditional styling.
 It keeps track of whether a certain condition is met and sets an attribute on the current tag to either "true" or "false".
 The condition is expressed as a CSS query - it's true if the query matches at least one element.